-Nowadays, umbrella manufacturers develop new and exciting designs of umbrellas; each design has a unique function.
-Of these numerous umbrellas, we would be looking at the patio umbrella and the market umbrella.
+Nowadays, umbrella manufacturers develop new and exciting umbrella designs, each with a unique function.
+Of these numerous umbrellas, we would look at the patio and market umbrellas.

 These two umbrellas are often used interchangeably to mean the same thing.
-In reality, because they are different, this article would be shedding some light on the differences between patio umbrellas and market umbrellas.
+In reality, because they are different, this article would shed some light on the differences between patio and market umbrellas.

 What is a Patio Umbrella?

 A patio umbrella is described as an umbrella that has been manufactured specifically for outdoor leisure purposes.
 Or you could say that a patio umbrella is that umbrella that fits through a hole in a table.

 Historically, patio umbrellas have been associated with royalty and nobility.
 They first existed between 1100 BC and 1200 BC in China and Egypt.
 In countries like Greece, it is said that they carried their gods under an outdoor umbrella.
 Could it have been a patio umbrella?
 Maybe!

 A patio umbrella shelters its occupants who sit under it from the sun and other weather conditions.
 Do you have a beautiful backyard or garden you love to enjoy on summer days?
 Then installing a patio umbrella is the right choice.
 It is used in backyard patios (where it got its name from) and environments where eating and lounging occur, like restaurants, cafes, hotels, etc.

 A good patio umbrella adds elegance and beauty to your backyards, patios, decks, and gardens.
 A quality patio umbrella provides coolness and fashionable charm for your outdoor activities.
 With patio umbrellas, you can enjoy nature without sacrificing style or comfort.